 Riley Grim, Marketing & Outreach

-Riley is the Marketing and Outreach Coordinator for CoHousing Solutions and the 500 Communities Program.
+Elise is the Marketing and Outreach Coordinator for CoHousing Solutions and the 500 Communities Program.

 She runs the company's website and social media platforms as well as handling implementing big-picture marketing strategies.
 Additionally, she provides her graphic design, outreach, and writing skills to communities in formation, aiding them with their recruitment, publicity, social media, and branding.